General Information If You’re Interested in Joining Us

-Twenty members – probably a record – attended the 2004 AGM at the Green Man on 7th December where once again the officers were returned unopposed.
-It was agreed that the annual subscription be raised from £15 to £20, and that the retiring Captain should be an ex-officio member of the committee.
+Twenty members attended the 2004 AGM at the Green Man on 7th December where once again the officers were returned unopposed.
+It was agreed that the annual subscription be raised from £15 to £20, and that a retiring Captain could be if he so wished an ex-officio member of the committee.
 It was suggested by Pete Cornish whose firm Glass D Sign provides all the NGS prizes that the “longest drive” prize be dropped on outings because he, Pete, kept winning it!
 The committee agreed and substituted a “nearest the pin in 2” prize, also at Pete’s suggestion.

-2004 to date has seen another period of stable administration.
-When Phil Quinn left the Society in 2007.
-Lee Pollard took over as Competitions Secretary and Graham King moved to Handicap Secretary.
-After Graham King resigned his office in 2011 Lee Pollard assumed a dual role.
+When Phil Quinn left the Society in 2007 Lee Pollard took over as Competitions Secretary and Graham King moved to Handicap Secretary.
+Graham Balls, Captain in 2006, and Martin Terry, 2009 Captain, have been active committee members since 2005 and 2008 respectively.
+After Graham King resigned his office in 2011 Lee Pollard took responsibility for both handicapping and competitions.
+Colin East resigned in 2014 after a 10-year tenure as Secretary handing over the reins to David Board our Webmaster and 2015 Captain.

-Latterly membership hovers between 35 and 40, and handicaps are now spread from 3 to 28, and the annual subscription is still £20 (£10 for Juniors).
-New members including ladies, juniors and beginners pay £5 to join and are always welcome.
+New members including ladies, juniors and beginners are always welcome.
 Indeed many members past and present learnt to play golf with the N.G.S.
 The enthusiastic and hard-working committee organises outings every month except December usually on a Tuesday, and the bank balance is healthy.
 Long may it last!